DDD-MicroService-Kata/ddd-china-2019-sample/README.md

 ![](docs/module.png)

 ## Installation
+### Infrastructure
+#### the Dev Env
+Please run `docker-compose -f ./environment/dev/docker-compose-infra.yml up -d` to start all the  Infrastructure
+Configuration please see the `docker-compose-infra.yml` file

+### Start the application
 this repo is base on spring boot, so the work solution is same as the spring boot defaults.

 ## Reference